Help is available

 Please check our Wellness Support Program to find more information about the services available and, as an active AU learner, how to access them.
 Culturally competent services are accessible in many languages.

-We wish you happiness, health, fun, relaxation, joy and celebration for your holiday season.
 For those of you who find yourselves struggling, please don’t forget that resources are available.